peteroupc/encoding/docs/PeterO.Text.Encodings.md

 <b>Parameters:</b>

  * <i>encoding</i>: An object that implements a given character encoding.
-Any bytes that can't be decoded are converted to the replacement character (U+FFFD).
+Any bytes that can't be decoded are converted to the replacement character (U + FFFD).

  * <i>input</i>: An object that implements a byte stream.